 If you think you’ve found a new job that fits the bill, put it to the test by applying for a job which is markedly different.

 Once interviewed, do you still feel the same about the first job you found?

-When job hunting, start by asking the question: is this really what I want to do?
+When job hunting, start by asking: is this really what I want to do?

 Find what you love.

 We now live in a world of commerce driven by the consumer.

 Online reviews are available for businesses in nearly every industry imaginable.

 It has therefore never been easier to suss out the perceived reputation of the company you are hoping to work for.